-In three years you can have good credit.
+In three years you can have good credit, and

 What do I mean by good credit?
-In three years you can have credit good enough to be able to get a car loan at around 8%.
-In three years you have credit good enough to finance house at the interest rate most people are paying–assuming that you are making enough money to afford the house.
+In three years you can have credit good enough to be able to get a car loan at around 7% or lower.
+(Maybe much lower at a credit union.)
+In two years you have credit good enough to finance house at the interest rate most people are paying–assuming that you are making enough money to afford the house.

 Here’s the key.
 Ninety percent of your credit score is based on that last three years.
 So once you have three good years, you’ll have good credit.